congdm/Patchouli-Compiler/README.md

 **Reason for introducing:** Same as BYTE type, in order to economise the use of memory.

-**Note:** There is no type inclusion.
+**Note:** Type inclusion is not the same as in Oberon-2/Component Pascal.
 All the integer types: BYTE, INT8, CARD16, INT16, CARD32, INT32 and INTEGER are interchangable.
 All integer variables when loaded to register are signed extended to 64-bit INTEGER type.
 All integer calculation results are 64-bit INTEGER.
 That means BYTE + BYTE = INTEGER.
 Therefore, there is no speed benefit for using small integer types over INTEGER type.
 The programmer should use only INTEGER type for most of cases, which is good programming practice.

 **Note:** There is no range checking in assignments between integer types!